spartacus04/jext-reborn/src/assets/readme.txt

 then in the server.properties file set the server-resource-pack to the edited url

+## Setting up integrations

+You should have a integrations.txt file in downloaded files

+In it you can find necessary configuration for other plugins

 # Your plugin is now ready to go, restart the server to start using jext